 Round 3

 The mature Programme strategy was published on the Programme website for wide public consultations in two rounds (07.09-06.10.2021, 21.12.2021- 31.01.2022).
 The JPC members supported the consultation process by publishing the news on the website of their institutions and by disseminating the message by any other means available to them.
 Following the partners’ feedback, specific references or suggestions bringing added value to the strategy were included in the Programme.

+Following the increase in the Programme budget in August 2023, a new Priority was included in the Programme, taking into account the new challenges the Programme area.
+A public consultation related to the new Priority was carried out, for measuring the satisfaction of the partners with the proposed activities, and the revised Programme strategy was published on the Programme website for wide public consultations.

 Strategic Environmental Assessment

-For the purposes of SEA, a screening process was carried out by the environmental authorities in all the participating countries on the proposed programme activities and the programme activities were also open for public consultations in this respect.
+For the purposes of SEA, a screening process was carried out by the environmental authorities in all the participating countries on the initially proposed programme activities and the programme activities were also open for public consultations in this respect.
+For the activities under ISO1, the Romanian Environmental Authority assessed they may potentially have neutral or indirect positive effects on the environment.
 The programme will not have a direct impact on the environment, therefore it was not subject to a full strategic environmental assessment (SEA).

 Involvement of partners in Programme implementation, monitoring and evaluation